Summary

 Notable Quotes

-"If you put garbage in, garbage comes out – this applies to our data and our design."
+"If you put garbage in, garbage comes out – AI reflects the biases in its training data."

 More Videos